-- 4. The claimant shall, subject to point (b), lodge at the Registry in accordance with Article 3433(4), Article 7(2) of the Agreement and Annex II thereto, a Statement for a declaration of non-infringement which shall contain: - (a) particulars in accordance with Rule 13.1(a) to (h), and particulars confirming that the requirements of Rule 60 are met; - (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article 33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant's agreement. - (c) where applicable, an indication that the action shall be heard by a single judge [Article 8(7) of the Agreement], accompanied by evidence of the defendant's agreement. - (d) the declaration sought by the claimant5: - (e) the reasons why the performance of a specific act does not, or a proposed act would not, constitute an infringement of the patent or patents concerned, including arguments of law and where appropriate on explanation of the claimant's proposed claim construction. - (f) an indication of the facts relied on - (g) the evidence relied on, where available, and an indication of any further evidence which will be offered in support. - (h) an indication of any order the claimant will seek at the interim conference [Rule 104(e)] - (i) where the claimant assesses that the value of the declaratory action exceeds [EUR], an indication of the value at and - (j) a list of the documents, including any witness statements, referred to in the Statement for a declaration together with any request that all or part of any such document need not be translated.
-Rule 13.3 and/or any Application pursuant to Rule 262.2.
-Rule 13.2 and .3 shall apply mutatis mutandis. - 2.
-The claimant shall at the same time supply a copy of each of the documents referred to in the Statement for a declaration.
+The claimant shall, subject to point (b), lodge at the Registry in accordance with Article 33(4), Article 7(2) of the Agreement and Annex II thereto, a Statement for a declaration of non-infringement which shall contain:

+- (a) particulars in accordance with Rule 13.1(a) to (h) and particulars confirming that the requirements of Rule 61 are met; - (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article 33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant's agreement; - (c) where applicable, an indication that the action shall be heard by a single judge [Article 8(7) of the Agreement], accompanied by evidence of the defendant's agreement; - (d) the declaration sought by the claimant; - (e) the reasons why the performance of a specific act does not, or a proposed act would not, constitute an infringement of the patent concerned, including arguments of law and where appropriate an explanation of the claimant's proposed claim construction; - (f) an indication of the facts relied on; - (g) the evidence relied on, where available, and an indication of any further evidence which will be offered in support; - (h) an indication of any order the claimant will seek at the interim conference [Rule 104(e)]; - (i) where the claimant assesses that the value of the declaratory action exceeds EUR 500.000, an indication of the value; and - (j) a list of the documents, including any witness statements, referred to in the Statement for a declaration together with any request that all or part of any such document need not be translated and/or any request pursuant to Rule 262.1.
+Rule 13.2 and .3 shall apply mutatis mutandis.